 I often then keep rolling Savage Polearms, hoping for a second Partizan to be equipped when the Merc gets enough strength to use without -15% requirements jewels, for a further damage boost.
 I don’t find that the other gear matters much, but a circlet with life leech (gambled) is helpful, or armor/helm needed to hit strength requirements.

-If not using RWM, gambling Polearm type items can yield a great weapon, but that’s not something to count on.
+Gambling Polearm type items can also yield a great weapon, but that’s not something to count on.
 Through Nightmare, a Savage Partizan will likely be fine, especially if the Merc has acquired decent life leech through helm or armor, with some Uniques potentially being of interest, in particular Blackleech Blade and The Meat Scraper.
 An up’ed Battlebranch can also be interesting.

 True end game might be Infinity, as the damage is quite strong and the aura boosts Corpse Explosion fire damage.
 But Insight is quite solid, especially at lower player settings, to the point that I wouldn’t focus on Infinity unless the runes happen to drop.

 For armor, Treachery is a great, relatively cheap option along with Duriel’s Shell.
 Chains of Honor and Fortitude are great end-game options.
 For helm, Guillaume’s Face is solid for Crushing Blow and Vampire’s Gaze is great for life leech and damage reduction.
 Andariel’s Visage is probably end-game for +skills and increased attack speed, and -fire resist manageable at the higher levels needed to equip it.